lightbend/fdp-sample-applications/nwintrusion/README.md

 ## Installing the application

 The easiest way to install the Network Intrusion Detection application is to install it from the pre-built docker image that comes with the Fast Data Platform distribution.
-Start [here](https://github.com/typesafehub/fdp-package-sample-apps/blob/develop/README.md) for general instructions on how to deploy the image as a Marathon application.
+Start from `fdp-package-sample-apps/README.md` of the distribution for general instructions on how to deploy the image as a Marathon application.

 Once you have installed the docker image (we call it the laboratory) with the default name `fdp-apps-lab`, you can follow the steps outlined in that document to complete the installation of the application.
 The following part of this document discusses the installation part in more details.